| |

 Transient Occupancy Tax by city.

-Revenues, per capita, % of general revenues, summary statistics,
+Current rates, revenues, per capita, and % of general revenues and summary statistics.
+Through FY18-19.

 Franchise Revenues by city.